-As a stocking distributor of natural gas regulators, I am often asked by my customers which regulator to use for a particular application.
+As a stocking distributor of natural gas regulators, my customers often ask which regulator to use for a particular application.
 I usually ask a few questions and can quickly direct the customer to a product.
 Occasionally a DIY-type (do-it-yourself) will ask, “What’s the secret to selecting the correct product?”

 There’s no secret, and I am happy to share the information, which is why I am posting it here.
 There are six areas which help ascertain which regulator to recommend:

 - What type of gas are you regulating?
-While the majority of my customers inquire about natural gas or methane, I can assist in the regulation of other fuel gases such as propane (LPG).
+While most of my customers inquire about natural gas or methane, I can assist in the regulation of other fuel gases such as propane (LPG).

 - What is the desired outlet pressure?
 The units are usually WC, though they may be PSIG.